-For site servicing, it is anticipated that the subgrade for the proposed underground services will consist of silty clay.
+For site servicing, it is anticipated that the subgrade for the proposed underground services will consist of silty clay or glacial till.

 It is recommended that the bedding for the underground services including material specifications, thickness of cover material and compaction requirements conform to municipal requirements and/or Ontario Provincial Standard Specification and Drawings (OPSS and OPSD).